cmg2146/nec-api/README.md

   * "development" or "production"
 * DATABASE_URL
   * The URL to the PostgreSQL database
+* FILE_UPLOAD_DIR
+  * The directory where user file uploads will be stored.
+For production, a storage service should be used, but a file system will do for now.

 The following run-time environment variables are optional: